nathanielrb/mu-graph-rewriter/readme.md

  </tr>
 </table>

-When a microservice in the mu-semtech architecture (so the identifier has assigned a `mu-session-id`) makes the following the query:

-the rewriter will actually query the database:

 ## Running the Proxy Service

 The Query Rewriter runs as a proxy service between the application and the database.
 It exposes a SPARQL endpoint `/sparql` that accepts GET and POST requests, following the SPARQL specifications, and passes on all received headers to the database.